-90.2 Scope of the NEC.
+90.2 Scope of the NEC

-(A) What is Covered.
-The NEC contains requirements necessary for the proper installation of electrical conductors, equipment, and raceways; signaling and communications conductors, equipment, and raceways; as well as optical fiber cables and raceways for the following locations: Figure 90-3
+(A) What Is Covered.
+The NEC contains requirements necessary for the proper installation of electrical conductors, equipment, cables, and raceways for power, signaling, fire alarm, optical cable, and communications systems for: Figure 90-5

-- (1) Public and private premises, including buildings or structures, mobile homes, recreational vehicles, and floating buildings. - (2) Yards, lots, parking lots, carnivals, and industrial substations. - (3) Conductors and equipment connected to the utility supply. - (4) Installations used by an electric utility, such as office buildings, warehouses, garages, machine shops, recreational buildings, and other electric utility buildings that aren't an integral part of a utility's generating plant, substation, or control center.
-Figure 90-4
+Public and private premises, including buildings, mobile homes, recreational vehicles, and floating buildings.
+Figure 90-6

+- (2) Yards, lots, parking lots, carnivals, and industrial substations. - (3) Conductors and equipment connected to the utility supply. - (4) Installations used by an electric utility, such as office buildings, warehouses, garages, machine shops, recreational buildings, and other electric utility buildings that aren't an integral part of a utility's generating plant, substation, or control center.
+Figure 90-7

-- (B) What Isn't Covered.
-The NEC doesn't apply to: - (1) Transportation Vehicles.
-Installations in cars, trucks, boats, ships and watercraft, planes, electric trains, or underground mines. - (2) Mining Equipment.
-Installations underground in mines and self-propelled mobile surface mining machinery and its attendant electrical trailing cables. - (3) Railways.
-Railway power, signaling, and communications wiring. - (4) Communications Utilities.
-The installation requirements of the NEC don't apply to communications (telephone), Community Antenna Television (CATV), or network-powered broadband utility equipment located in building spaces used exclusively for these purposes, or outdoors if the installation is under the exclusive control of the communications utility.
-Figures 90-5 and 90-6
+(B) What Isn't Covered.
+The NEC doesn't apply to:

+(1) Transportation Vehicles.
+The NEC doesn't apply to installations in cars, trucks, boats, ships and watercraft, planes, electric trains, or underground mines.

+(2) Mining Equipment.
+The NEC doesn't apply to installations underground in mines and self-propelled mobile surface mining machinery and its attendant electrical trailing cables.

+(3) Railways.
+The NEC doesn't apply to railway power, signaling, and communications wiring.

+(4) Communications Utilities.
+If the installation is under the exclusive control of the communications utility, the installation requirements of the NEC don't apply to the communications (telephone), Community Antenna Television (CATV), or network-powered broadband utility equipment located in building spaces used exclusively for these purposes, or located outdoors if the installation is under the exclusive control of the communications utility.
+Figures 90-8 and 90-9 a.
+Consist of utility installed service drops or service laterals under their exclusive control.
+Figure 90-10

-Author's Comment: Interior wiring for communications systems, not in building spaces used exclusively for these purposes, must be installed in accordance with the following Chapter 8 Articles:
+- Interior wiring for communications systems, not in building spaces used exclusively for these purposes, must be installed in accordance with the following Chapter 8 Articles:

-- Telephone and Data, Article 800
+- □ Telephone and Data, Article 800

-- CATV.
-Article 820
+- □ CATV, Article 820

-- Network-Powered Broadband, Article 830
+- □ Network-Powered Broadband, Article 830

-- (5) Electric Utilities.
-The NEC doesn't apply to installations under the exclusive control of an electric utility where such installations: - a.
-Consist of service drops or service laterals and associated metering.
-Figure 90-7 - b.
+(5) Electric Utilities.
+The NEC doesn't apply to electrical installations under the exclusive control of an electric utility where such installations:

 Are on property owned or leased by the electric utility for the purpose of generation, transformation, transmission, distribution, or metering of electric energy.
-Figure 90-8 d.
+Figure 90-11 d.
 Are located by other written agreements either designated by or recognized by public service commissions, utility commissions, or other regulatory agencies having jurisdiction for such installations; limited to installations for the purpose of communications, metering, generation, control, transformation, transmission, or distribution of electric energy where legally established easements or rights-of-way can't be obtained.
 These installations are limited to federal lands, Native American reservations through the U.S. Department of the Interior Bureau of Indian Affairs, military bases, lands controlled by port authorities and state agencies and departments, and lands owned by railroads.

-Author's Comment: Luminaires located in legally established easements, or rights-of-way, such as at poles supporting transmission or distribution lines, are exempt from the NEC.
-However, if the electric utility provides site and public lighting on private property, then the installation must comply with the Code [90.2(A)(4)].

-$\underline{c}.$ Are located on legally established easements, or rights-of-way.
-Figure 90-9
+- Luminaires located in legally established easements, or rights-of-way, such as at poles supporting transmission or distribution lines, are exempt from the NEC.
+However, if the electric utility provides site and public lighting on private property, then the installation must comply with the Code [90.2(A)(4)]. - c.
+Are located on legally established easements, or rights-ofway.
+Figure 90-12